 Jennifer Lopez reprised her role of Coach ambassador alongside fellow “Coach family” member Michael B. Jordan for a campaign photographed by

 Renell Medrano, Lopez wore a bucket hat and two leather handbags, the Tabby and the Tate, making for quite a different look from the swimwear she last made headlines for wearing while celebrating her birthday with Ben Affleck.
-Steven Meisel for Miu Miu
+Juergen Teller for Dolce & Gabbana

 Fall 2021 marks Emma Corrin’s second time fronting a charming Miu Miu campaign.
 In a series of five short films,

 The Crown star shares anecdotes and recollections both true and imaginary while wearing the season’s balaclavas and fuzzy boots.
 Watch them all at miumiu.com.

 Ferragamo tapped Academy Award-winning director of

 Paris, Texas and Wings of Desire to direct a futuristic sci-fi film titled starring A Future Together My Brilliant Friend’s Gaia Girace.

 The tech-forward denim brand tapped Irina Shayk for its fall outing which marks the debut of the sustainability-focused brand’s first athleisure collection.

 Photo by Inez van Lamsweerde and Vinoodh Matadin

 Michael Kors continued to celebrate the 40th anniversary of his namesake company by again enlisting Naomi Campbell, the star of his

 supermodel-packed fall 2021 homage to Broadway.
 Photo by Craig McDean via Fendi